-Running the agent installer You'll need to run the installer from an elevated command prompt, or use a systems management tool using elevated privileges.
+Running the agent installer You'll need to run the installer from an elevated command prompt, or use a systems management tool.

-Be sure to activate agents to provision agents for modules - Vulnerability Management (VM) and Policy Compliance (PC).
+Be sure to activate agents to provision agents for modules - Vulnerability Management (VM), Policy Compliance (PC), or both.
 Activating an agent for a module consumes an agent license.
 You can set up auto activation by defining modules for activation keys, or do it manually in the Cloud Agent UI.